Skip to main content

 Through multi-year ecological experiments in urban forests, this research examines the short- and long-term impacts of urban tree planting and management strategy on biodiversity, ecosystem structure, and functioning.
 Research includes examining soil nutrients, heavy metals, and carbon dynamics over time together with extensive vegetation monitoring to evaluate best management strategies for maximizing carbon uptake and storage, invasive species control, and forest canopy closure in complex urban biological systems.

 Grabowski, Zbigniew J., Timon McPhearson, and Steward T. A. Pickett.
 2023.
-“Transforming Us Urban Green Infrastructure Planning To Address Equity”.
-Landscape And Urban Planning 229.
+“Transforming US Urban Green Infrastructure Planning to Address Equity”.
+Landscape and Urban Planning 229.
 Elsevier BV: 104591. doi:10.1016/j.landurbplan.2022.104591.

 Mejia, GA, Peter M. Groffman, AE Downey, Elizabeth M. Cook, S Sritrairat, R Karty, MI Palmer, and Timon McPhearson.
 2022.
-“Nitrogen Cycling And Urban Afforestation Success In New York City”.
-Ecological Applications. doi:10.1002/eap.2535.
+“Nitrogen Cycling and Urban Afforestation Success in New York City”.
+ECOLOGICAL APPLICATIONS. doi:10.1002/eap.2535.

 Branny, Artur, Maja Steen Møller, Silviya Korpilo, Timon McPhearson, Natalie Gulsrud, Anton Stahl Olafsson, Christopher M Raymond, and Erik Andersson.
 2022.
-“Smarter Greener Cities Through A Social-Ecological-Technological Systems Approach”.
-Current Opinion In Environmental Sustainability 55.
+“Smarter Greener Cities through a Social-Ecological-Technological Systems Approach”.
+Current Opinion in Environmental Sustainability 55.
 Elsevier BV: 101168. doi:10.1016/j.cosust.2022.101168.

 Frantzeskaki, N, and Timon McPhearson.
-(FEB 3) 2022.
-“Mainstream Nature-Based Solutions For Urban Climate Resilience”.
-Bioscience 72 (2): 113-115, . doi:10.1093/biosci/biab105.
+2022.
+“Mainstream Nature-Based Solutions for Urban Climate Resilience”.
+BIOSCIENCE 72 (2): 113-15. doi:10.1093/biosci/biab105.

 Ortiz, L., A. Mustafa, Herreros Cantis, and Timon McPhearson.
 2022.
-“Overlapping Heat And Covid-19 Risk In New York City”.
+“Overlapping Heat and COVID-19 Risk in New York City”.
 Urban Climate 41.
 Elsevier BV: 101081. doi:10.1016/j.uclim.2021.101081.

 Ortiz, L., H. Gamarro, J.E.
 Gonzalez, and Timon McPhearson.
 2022.
-“Energy Burden And Air Conditioning Adoption In New York City Under A Warming Climate”.
-Sustainable Cities And Society 76.
+“Energy Burden and Air Conditioning Adoption in New York City under a Warming Climate”.
+Sustainable Cities and Society 76.
 Elsevier BV: 103465. doi:10.1016/j.scs.2021.103465.

 Grabowski, Zbigniew J., Katinka Wijsman, Claudia Tomateo, and Timon McPhearson.
 2022.
 “How Deep Does Justice Go?
-Addressing Ecological, Indigenous, And Infrastructural Justice Through Nature-Based Solutions In New York City”.
+Addressing Ecological, Indigenous, and Infrastructural Justice through Nature-Based Solutions in New York City”.
 Environmental Science &Amp; Policy 138.
-Elsevier BV: 171-181. doi:10.1016/j.envsci.2022.09.022.
+Elsevier BV: 171-81. doi:10.1016/j.envsci.2022.09.022.